Want to prevent absenteeism in your organisation? Knowledge is power!

 Taking a holistic view of health is crucial

-Tackling absenteeism starts with a good understanding of what wellbeing means.
-According to Cédric Velghe, “Initially, the focus lay primarily on physical wellbeing, happiness and stress”.
-“Recent developments and the coronavirus crisis have been an important wake-up call in this respect.
-There is now a growing realisation that mental and social wellbeing in the broad sense are just as important.
-Examples of this are self-fulfilment and a sense of belonging to a community.
-I see many organisations that are still relatively unfamiliar with these other aspects of wellbeing”.
+Tackling absenteeism starts with good understanding of what wellbeing means.
+"Initially, the focus was mainly on physical wellbeing and employee satisfaction," explained Cédric Velghe.
+“Recent developments and the coronavirus crisis have been a major wake-up call in this respect.
+We finally see a growing awareness that mental and social wellbeing - in the broadest sense of the terms - are just as important if not more so.
+Examples of this are self-development and a sense of belonging.
+But based on my observations, many companies are still too unfamiliar with these other facets of wellbeing."